Complete positivity and distance-avoiding sets: Better upper bounds for the independence density of unit-distance graphs

 Again, this is the problem that we solve to obtain an upper bound, and the two reasons for this are the same as before.
 The first one comes from weak duality: the objective value of any feasible solution of this problem is an upper bound for the independence density.
 Indeed, let~$\lambda$, $y$, $z_1$, $z_2$, $z_3$ be a feasible solution of~\eqref{eq:unit-distance-rn-dual} and~$\alpha$ be a feasible solution of~\eqref{eq:unit-distance-rn}.
 Then

 as we wanted.

-The second reason for considering the dual is that it is a semidefinite programming problem with finitely many variables, though infinitely many constraints, including one constraint for each~$t > 0$.
-In practice, we discretize the set of constraints and solve a finite semidefinite programming problem, later on proving that a suitable modification of the solution found is indeed feasible for the infinite problem, as we discuss now.
+The second reason is that the dual is a semidefinite program with finitely many variables, though infinitely many constraints, including one constraint for each~$t > 0$.
+In practice, we discretize the set of constraints and solve a finite semidefinite program, later on proving that a suitable modification of the solution found is indeed feasible for the infinite problem, as we discuss now.